smiosoft/pass/docs/azure-service-bus/README.md

 }
 ```

-#### Done
+#### Recieve messages

-That is it, the configured subscribers will be registered and listening on a background service.
+That is it, the configured subscribers will be registered and listening on a background service when you app is running.

 ### Publishers